TonyMeiDeveloper/ComputerAvailability/README.md

 Also thanks and credits to OSU libraries and their open source code: https://github.com/griggsk/availability-map

 What it is:
-1. Perl scripts run on computer logins and logouts.
+1. Perl scripts or VBScripts for Windows run on computer logins and logouts.
 2. Login and Logout scripts each signifies computer status whether they are available or not.
-3. The scripts send computer status and its computername or IP address to a PHP script running on a server called statuschange.php.
+3. The scripts send computer status and its computername and other information to a PHP script running on a server called statuschange.php.
 It is done using a HTTP POST request.
 4. statuschange.php receives that information and updates the database or create a new computer entry in the table.
 5. The UI or computers.php gets information from the database and use it to display computer availability. computers.php uses a variety of web development languages like HTML, CSS, and Javascript.
 It also uses Bootstrap and has responsive design elements in CSS for well, responsive design so that the web application works and displays on mobile devices like smartphones and tablets.